NVIDIA/NeMo/docs/source/starthere/best-practices.rst

 networking, or Ethernet.

-Recommendations For Optimization And FAQs
+Recommendations for Optimization and FAQs
 -----------------------------------------

 This section is to help guide your decision making by answering our most asked NeMo questions.